We all know that London has become a massive, sprawling City which seems to extend further from it’s centre with every passing year.

-London has gone through many changes over the years, including some rapid changes in the past 10-15 years, which makes it what some people feel is the greatest City in the world.
-London is loved and loathed in many ways for its architecture, diversity, multi-cultural living, artistic talent, green open spaces, theatre options, constant evolution, loneliness, transport options, pollution and opportunities.
+London has gone through many changes over the years and some rapid changes in the past 10-15 years making it, what some people feel is the greatest City in the world.
+London is loved and loathed in many ways for it’s architecture, diversity, multi-cultural living, artistic talent, green open spaces, theatre options, constant evolution, loneliness, transport options, pollution, opportunities.
 The list could go on and on, depending who you ask.

 If you ask somebody who has come to London for the day to do some sight-seeing what they feel about London, the chances are, you will get a very different answer to somebody who has to go into London to work.
 Equally, if you ask somebody who commutes into London to work at the same place each day, you will probably get a very different answer to people who have to go into London but work in many different places.

-Preservation Treatments carry out a significant amount of our Damp-Proofing and Structural Waterproofing work in the London post-codes; a lot of which is carried out in central areas of London and there are many things we must consider when working in London; such as:
+A significant amount of the work we do at Preservation Treatments is in the London post-codes; a lot of which is carried out in central areas of London and there are many things we must consider when working in London; such as:

 - How long will it take to get into the area where we may be working?

 - Is the property easy to find?
 If not it helps to provide us with specific instructions when arranging the work.

 - Can we park our vans close by to the property we are working in?

 - Are there metred bays for parking in the road we are working, or is it resident parking only, as many roads in places like Hampstead are?

 - If the road is resident parking only, can the property owner provide parking vouchers, or are we able to get a pre-booked parking exemption?